krouskystepan/Twitch_Prediction_Overlay/README.md

    npm run dev
    ```

-   The app will start on `http://localhost:8080`.
+   The app will start on `http://localhost:3000`.

 ## Usage

 - Go to `/auth/login` to log in with your Twitch account and authorize the application.
+- In `/dev` endpoint you can mock predictions.
+So you can develop without Twitch Affiliate
 - After successful login, the app will redirect to `/predictions/{channelName}` where you can view the predictions for that channel.

 ## Endpoints

-- **GET `/auth/login`**: Redirects to Twitch for login and OAuth authorization.
+- **GET `/api/auth/login`**: Redirects to Twitch for login and OAuth authorization.
-- **GET `/auth/callback`**: Callback URL for Twitch OAuth, receives the authorization code and exchanges it for a token.
+- **GET `/api/auth/callback`**: Callback URL for Twitch OAuth, receives the authorization code and exchanges it for a token.
-- **GET `/predictions/{channelName}`**: Fetches the current predictions for a specific channel.
+- **GET `/api/predictions/{channelName}`**: Fetches the current predictions for a specific channel.

 ## Contributing

 We welcome contributions from the community!
-If you would like to help improve this project, please follow the instructions in the [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
+If you would like to help improve this project, please follow the instructions in the CONTRIBUTING.md (TBD) to get started.

 ## License